 At the beginning of each fiscal year, each existing director eligible to participate in the 2012 Program will receive a grant of \$35,000 worth of RSUs or, at the discretion of the Board, options to acquire shares of Common Stock.
-RSUs granted under this provision will be valued based on the average of the closing prices of the Common Stock for the fixet day of the fiscal year (or preceding and including the date of grant, if such grant is not made on the first day of the fiscal year) and will vest at a rate determined by the Board in its discretion.
-Options granted under this provision will be valued at the exercise price, which will be based on the average of the closing prices of the Common Stock for the five trading days preceding and including the first day of the fiscal year (or preceding and including the fiscal year (or preceding and including the date of grant, if such grant is not made on the fixet rading days preceding and including the first day of the fiscal year (or preceding and including the fiscal year (or preceding and including the date of grant, if such grant is not made on the fiscal year).
+RSUs granted under this provision will be valued based on the average of the closing prices of the Common Stock for the five trading days preceding and including the first day of the fiscal year (or preceding and including the date of grant, if such grant is not made on the first day of the fiscal year) and will vest at a rate determined by the Board in its discretion.
+Options granted under this provision will be valued at the exercise price, which will be based on the average of the closing prices of the Common Stock for the five trading days preceding and including the first day of the fiscal year (or preceding and including the date of grant, if such grant is not made on the first day of the fiscal year).
 Such options will have a term of ten years and will vest at a rate determined by the Board in its discretion.